 Pancreatic cancer has a low rate of early diagnosis, a high mortality rate and a poor five-year survival prognosis.
 Symptoms are usually non-specific and as a result, pancreatic cancer is often not diagnosed until it reaches an advanced stage.
 Once the disease has metastasized, or spread to other organs, it becomes especially hard to treat.
 In the United States in 2024, an estimated 66,000 adults will be diagnosed with the disease, which accounts for approximately 3% of all cancers in the U.S. and about 7% of all cancer deaths.
 Worldwide, an estimated 495,000 people were diagnosed with the disease in 2020.
 In the U.S., if the cancer is detected at an early stage when surgical removal of the tumor is possible, the 5-year relative survival rate is 44%.
 About 12% of people are initially diagnosed at this stage.
-If the cancer has spread to surrounding tissues or organs, the 5-year relative survival rate is 3%.
+If the cancer has spread to surrounding tissues or organs, the 5-year relative survival rate is 15%.
+For the 52% of patients who are initially diagnosed with metastatic cancer, the 5-year relative survival rate is 3%.
 In particular, hepatic (liver) metastases are a critical risk factor driving poor prognoses for patients with metastatic pancreatic adenocarcinoma, or PDAC.